sergijoan22/notes/notes/Google Cloud.md

 - It can be specified for users to pay for accessing objects.
 There are network egress charges when accessing data from a different region, so it can be used to make the user pay for the access.
 - Objects can be shared using signed URLs.
 - Objects can be uploaded in pieces and then automatically create a composite object.
+- Access Control Lists (ACL) to give a fine-grained access to individual objects inside a bucket.
+- Able to host a static website of an owned domain.

 ### Internal arquitecture

 Objects are stored inside buckets.
 Buckets are identified by a global unique namespace.

+Some considerations to create a bucket name:

-Cant use a name used elsewhere in the world until that bucket deleted.
+- Can't be used a name used elsewhere in the world until that bucket is deleted.
+- Can only contain lowercase letters, numbers, dashes, underscores and dots.

+- Must start and end with a letter or number.
+- It can not represent an IP address.
+- Can't start with "goog".
+- Can't contain a "Google" misspelling.

 When an object is stored, replicas are made which are monitored to replace them if lost or corrupted.